jpjdebeer/CHAUMA/README.md

 <hr>

 <p>These are the main colour that will be used throughout this Application as they are the colours for CPUT.
-These colours were obtained from the CPUT official website <a href="http://www.cput.ac.za/">http://www.cput.ac.za/</a></p>
+These colours were obtained from the CPUT official website <a href="http://www.cput.ac.za/about/brand/colour">CPUT Brand colour</a></p>

 <p>043B65<br/>
 rgb(4,59,101)<br/>